 Waiting too long to start the process

 If you fail to allow adequate time to research scholarships and complete lengthy application forms, you are more likely to make hasty mistakes and miss sources of funding that could make a difference.
 Find out what can be done prior to making your college choice and complete those steps as early as possible.
+(The sooner you fill out financial aid forms, the more aid you'll likely receive.)
 For example, you can submit FAFSA beginning October 1 and change it later in the year if need be.
 Once your college selection is made, become familiar with institutional scholarship offers and the deadlines for making applications.

 Underestimating the available resources